Services

 Genres outside my zone include horror, erotica, romance/romantasy, and religious, although I will do aro/ace authenticity reads for most of these.

 I'm a low spice kind of editor.
-On-page sex and romance-heavy plots are a no-go for me, although a little in small doses is okay.
+On-page sex and romance-heavy plots are a no-go for me.

 Get in touch through my Contact page to see if we're a good fit!